 Your daily posture plays a crucial role in preventing knee pain during squats.
 You may be aware of the fact that a poor posture causes pain in the back and hips, so is the case with knees.
 With poor posture, your knees are constantly out of alignment during standing, walking and other daily movement leading to sudden knee pain.
 Hence it’s important that you maintain a proper posture to avoid knee pain.

 Begin with a box of 14 or 15 inches high with adjustable height.
 Decide the height depending upon on your body type.
-If you go by the rule of thumb, ideally your thighs should be just below the knee level during the bottom position of the squat.
+If you go by the rule of thumb, ideally your thighs should be just below the knee level in the bottom position of the squat.

 It is better to perform squats without using weight first.
 Once you get used to it just place the box in a squat rack and unrack the bar.
 Now stand in front of the box with your feet with slightly wider than hip-width apart.
 Make sure your toes are rotated out at 15 to 30 degrees.